AdobeDocs/dynamic-media-developer-resources.en/help/aem-ips-api/c-deprecated-calls.md

 ---
 title: Deprecated calls
-description: Image Production System API calls and their associated parameters that are no longer used or supported in Dynamic Media.
+description: Image Production System API calls and their associated parameters that are no longer used or supported in [!DNL Dynamic Media].
 solution: Experience Manager
 feature: Dynamic Media Classic,SDK/API
 role: Developer,Admin